gonzus/utlru/README.md

 # SYNOPSIS

-Quick & dirty implementation of an LRU cache using the uthash library.
+Quick & dirty implementation of a Perl LRU cache using the uthash library.

 # THANKS